quicwg/base-drafts/draft-ietf-quic-transport.md

 This document limits migration of connections to new client addresses.
 Migrating a connection to a new server address is left for future work.
-If a client receives packets from a new server address, the client MAY discard these packets.
+If a client receives packets from an unknown server address, the client MAY discard these packets.

 ### Probing a New Path